This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 Extreme Marine Products Cuisinart Grill Modified for Pontoon Boat

-The Extreme Marine Products Cuisinart Pontoon Boat Mod is a fantastic grill if you’re looking for a the best mounted boat grill on a budget.
+The Extreme Marine Products Cuisinart Pontoon Boat Mod is a fantastic grill if you’re looking for a budget friendly choice.
 Really this grill is the result of a very straightforward, yet simple concept.

 They’ve taken the Cuisinart Petit Grill and modified it with a pontoon boat mount.
 It’s very important to note here that the mounting kit is designed to mount onto 1.25″ open square pontoon boat rails – not the circular rails you’d find on many other boats.